 If all ukuleles have the same tuning why do people choose to play different size instruments?
 This is the question you should never ask on a ukulele forum!
 If you want to read the gritty details then I’d recommend this informative article by Barry Maz of Got A Ukulele.
 Click here to read article.

 I’m not going to even try to answer the ‘size’ question.
 Suffice to say, like shoes, they do come in different sizes.
 I would much prefer to tell you what I love about the soprano.

 People often say they find the soprano too small but I really don’t have a problem with the size.
 In fact, I think the small fingerboard is what makes the soprano so attractive.
 I love playing campanella style.
-This is a baroque guitar technique which John King used on the ukulele.
+This is a baroque guitar technique which John King used in his arrangements.
 The melodic notes are placed across the strings which creates a sound like ‘little bells’.
 Campanella notes ring on and over each other in a wash of consonance and dissonance thus creating interesting harmonic nuances.
 This technique is particularly effective on re-entrant tuned instruments and is the perfect reason to use the high g 4th string.
 Here’s a campanella arrangement of an Irish tune.

 Time Travel With the Ukulele

 The ukulele has more in common with the five course baroque guitar and the four course renaissance guitar than it does with the modern guitar.
 These ancient instruments were also significantly smaller than the modern guitar.
 Once you realise this similarity a world of possibilities opens up and you find several hundred years of music to explore.
 Who said the ukulele is limited?
 Here’s Rob MacKillop playing his arrangement of Folias by the Baroque guitarists and composer Gaspar Sanz.